-My family threw a baby shower for my sister last weekend and I was in charge of games.
+(Warren, Ohio USA) - My family threw a baby shower for my sister last weekend and I was in charge of games.

 We had a very large crowd so I wanted to do something that wouldn't take a lot of time but would also be beneficial for my sister.

 I put a sign on the bin that says "how many diapers are in the bin?".
 I put sticky notes next to it and a bowl so people could write down their guess and name at their own leisure and put in the bowl.

-Whoever gets closet without going over gets a prize and my sister gets to keep the diapers (a win/win
+Whoever gets closet without going over gets a prize and my sister gets to keep the diapers (a win/win situation.)

-Celebrities are Just A Bunch Of Big Babies Game -
+90. Celebrities are Just A Bunch Of Big Babies Game -

 For this baby shower game, go through current Hollywood magazines.
 Cut out as many pictures of celebrities as you would like and paste them on a poster board.
 (Make sure to try and use celebrities who are currently in the spotlight; they come to mind more easily for the players.)